AMSP-04/NETN-TMR/README.md

 > [Full Documentation](NETN-TMR.md)

-The The NATO Education and Training Network Transfer of Modelling Responsibilities (NETN-TMR) FOM module provides a standard interface and protocol for conducting transfer of modelling responsibility between federates.
+The NATO Education and Training Network Transfer of Modelling Responsibilities (NETN-TMR) FOM module provides a standard interface and protocol for transferring modelling responsibility between federates.
 It extends the HLA Ownership Management services by providing the means to Request a Transfer of Modelling Responsibility and to publish the initial and current modelling responsibilities.
-This capability can be used to, for example:
+Use this capability to, for example:

 * Transfer modelling responsibility between virtual and constructive simulation systems
-* Transfer modelling responsibility between hi- and low-fidelity models
+* Transfer modelling responsibility between hign- and low-fidelity models
 * Transfer modelling responsibility to allow backup, maintenance or load-balancing

 In a federated distributed simulation, the participating systems (federates) collectively model the synthetic environment.
 Allocation of modelling responsibilities depends on individual federate capabilities, federation design agreements, and initial scenario conditions.
-The main responsibility for modelling a simulated entity is allocated to at most one federate.
+The primary responsibility for modelling a simulated entity is allocated to, at most, one federate.
 However, during execution, the modelling responsibility and ownership of individual attributes may change.

-The NETN-TMR FOM module is based on IEEE 1516 High Level Architecture (HLA) Object Model Template (OMT) and is primarily intended to support interoperability in a federated simulation (federation) based on HLA.
+The NETN-TMR FOM module is based on IEEE 1516 High Level Architecture (HLA) Object Model Template (OMT) and supports interoperability in a federated simulation (federation) based on HLA.
 A Federation Object Model (FOM) Module specifies how data is represented and exchanged in the federation.
 The NETN-TMR FOM module is available as an XML file for use in HLA-based federations.

 NETN-TMR covers the following cases:
-* Initialization with assigend modelling responsibilities for units, installations and equipment to specific federate applications
+* Initialization with assigned modelling responsibilities for units, installations and equipment to specific federate applications
 * Explicit request for transfer of modelling responsibility
 * Implicit triggering of transfer of modelling responsibility by updating the allocation of responsibility